 Those who have five to nine years of work experience see average salaries of approximately $44K per year.
 The largest fraction of Regions Bank people (34 percent) have been working for one to four years and earn $38K annually on average.

 Licensed Lawyers have significantly higher pay than non-accredited workers at around $85K per year.
 CompTIA Security+ Experts with credentials can live quite comfortably; median salaries come in at $81K annually.
 Regarding salaries and education, Regions Bank pays those with a Master of Science (MS), Computer Science (CS) the most — approximately $102K.

 In this position, it pays to have Customer Relationship Management in your toolkit; employees who claim proficiency enjoy a higher median salary of about $64K per year.
 Customer Service is a popular skill in the Regions Bank workforce; about a third of those surveyed report putting it to use in their jobs.
 Banking, Sales, and Financial Analysis round out the set of key employee skills.

 Benefits and Perks

-Unfortunately, a minority of employees — about 37 percent — are presented with both paid vacation and sick leave.
-A large number of respondents participate in a 401(k) program.
-Health insurance is part of the package for a large number of employees, and for a strong majority of workers, dental coverage is too.
-Some other perks are life insurance, tuition reimbursement, a casual working environment, and a company cell phone.
+Unfortunately, a minority of employees — about 38 percent — are presented with both paid vacation and sick leave.
+For employees looking to save up for their golden years, Regions Bank provides an optional 401(k) plan, and the vast majority of respondents participate.
+Health insurance comes as part of the deal for most employees, and a solid majority of workers report receiving dental coverage as well.
+Perks also include life insurance, tuition reimbursement, a casual working environment, and a subsidized cell phone.